tobiasbriones/blog/mathswe/ops/oss/github/initializing-the-mathswe-ops-github-organization-2024-06-19/index.md

 software like Linux and Git open standards since everyone uses/audits/tests/etc., and they're open source *without any business bias*.
 Only employing open standards is required to get the software engineering grade.

+The first implementations that come into mind are about automating the Linux workstation or VMs, as described before.

+I've had many ideas of what to automate but little focus before.
+With the new MathSwe Ops project, these will start coming out.

+One of the goals is to automate the system restoration to install configured software with zero human interaction.
+Everything has to handle the vast mutable states, side effects, and imperatives to operate the OS and keep up to date with esoteric by-package instructions.

+It's necessary to perform some system setup for daily work, like opening the workstation software, such as IDE with internal windows.
+It must follow the UX standards with visuals optimized to the center and navigation from left to right and top to bottom.

+Furthermore, deploying mathematical software will be a requirement in the future.
+Unlike generic tools for ordinary DevOps, MSW must be deployed properly to ensure the engineering grade with MathSwe support.